acejump/AceJump/README.md

 ## History

+- 3.0.1 Fixes target-mode issues affecting users with non-default shortcuts and adds support for Home/End.

 >#### 3.0.0 Major rewrite of AceJump.
 Introducing:
 >
 >* Realtime search: Just type the word where you want to jump and AceJump will